This functionality is available on Onshape's browser, iOS, and Android platforms.

 When a part is deleted, the color sequence remains intact with existing parts retaining their color:

-The Onshape Appearance editor enables you to manually assign specific colors to specific parts, faces, and features.
-Once a color is assigned, it is not changed until you change it.
+The Onshape Appearance editor enables you to manually assign specific colors to specific parts, faces, features, and sketches.
+Once a color is assigned, it will remain until you change it.

 - Right-click on a Part name in the Parts list to access the context menu.